Forex Market: Indian rupee rose against US dollar

-In the forex market, the domestic currency Indian rupee rose against the US dollar.
-In the early hours of trade, the domestic currency has risen by 6 paise against the US dollar to trade at 68.83.
-The main reason for the upward rally of the Indian rupee is the positive rally of the Indian stock market and the easing of crude oil price in the global market.
+In the forex market, the domestic currency Indian rupee has risen against the US dollar.
+Today the Indian rupee rose by 10 paise against the US dollar.
+The Indian rupee reached at 68.40 against the US dollar.

-In the Interbank forex market, the Indian rupee opened at 68.86 and it went to touch 68.83 showings a gain of 6 paise against the US dollar.
-Yesterday, the rupee has ended trading at 68.89 against the US dollar.
+The main reason for the upward movement of the Indian rupee was the measures announced in the Union budget to make the Indian economy to achieve the $ 5-trillion target.

-In the Indian Capital market, the Foreign Institutional Investors remained sellers and they had pulled out Rs.390.18 crore on yesterday.
+At the Interbank foreign exchange, the Indian rupee began at 68.55 but later it rose to 68.40 gaining 10 paise.
+The rupee gained strength as the finance minister presented the budget in the Parliament.

 Post Your Comments